yuvayash2631/Data-Analysis-Dashboard/README.md

-# Data-Analysis-Dashboard
+Objective of the Power BI HR Data Analysis Project

+Project Objective:

-Excel Anywhere faces challenges in understanding employee data and extracting valuable insights.
-This Power BI project aims to develop a comprehensive HR analytics dashboard that provides detailed insights into workforce dynamics, attrition trends, demographic distributions, and departmental statistics.
+The objective of this Power BI project is to develop a comprehensive HR analytics dashboard for Sandhu Excel Anywhere, helping them overcome challenges in understanding employee data and extracting meaningful insights.